glytch3/LittleMiraclesCharity/README.md

 Little Miracles Charity
-Little Miracles Charity is a Simle Donation Website with integrated payment gateway using Razorpay.
+Little Miracles Charity is a Simple Donation Website with integrated payment gateway using Razorpay.